 Add the egg yolks one at a time and whisk until incorporated.
 Then add the vanilla extract.

-Next add the ricotta cheese and whisk for about 3 minutes.
-This is important because a ricotta cake can be heavy if the cheese isn't whisked enough.
+PREP TIP Whisking the ricotta into the cake batter is imporant because a ricotta cake can be heavy if the cheese isn't whisked enough.
 It will help the cake to be a bit lighter.

 Thoroughly wash and dry your mixer bowl and whisk, then add the egg whites and whisk on medium high speed.
-When they start to get foamy, gradually add the remaining ¼ cup of sugar and beat until you have soft peaks.
+When they start to get foamy, gradually add the remaining ยผ cup of sugar and beat until you have soft peaks.

 Add the batter to the cake pan, gently smoothing out the top and making sure it reaches all edges and corners.